 Exterior building materials shall draw upon the neighborhood pattern of finish materials.
-Exterior finishes shall primarily be wood, masonry, stone, or a combination thereof.
+Exterior finishes shall primarily be wood, masonry, stone, high quality architectural metal, or a combination thereof.
 The use of pressed wood, composite siding, vinyl siding, sheet metal sheathing, plain concrete block, plain concrete, corrugated metal, and other similar materials shall be prohibited in the exterior finish of buildings where visible from any public right-of-way.
 However, low maintenance materials may be used in the trim work not to exceed ten percent of the building's exterior wall area.
+The use of architectural metal shall not exceed 50 percent of the façade.